swadhyay23/hello-world/README.md

 # hello-world
-become a successful person
+Become a successful person,
-i like to learn new things.
+I like to learn new things,
-i want to become a hacker
+I want to become a hacker,
-hacking is like a magic
+Hacking is like a magic